quiltdata/quilt/docs/api-reference/cli.md

 Install a package

 positional arguments:
-  name                  Name of package, in the USER/PKG[/PATH] format
+  name                  Name of package, in the USER/PKG format
-                        ([/PATH] is deprecated, use --path parameter instead)

 optional arguments:
   -h, --help            show this help message and exit